peterhinch/micropython-mqtt/mqtt_as/README.md

 The `mqtt_as` module was not designed for micropower operation and `uasyncio` does not support power saving.
 However with suitable hardware it is possible to produce an MQTT client with very low average power consumption.
-This is done by keeping the application run time short and using `machine.deepsleep`.
+This is done by keeping the application run time short and setting `machine.deepsleep` to sleep for a period.
+When the period expires the board resets and `main.py` re-starts the application.

 Hardware tested was the [UM Feather S2](https://feathers2.io/) available from [Adafruit](https://www.adafruit.com/product/4769).
 My sample consumes only 66μA